Directed by: Jaye Moyer, LCSW, TEP, CTP-2 &

 Attend the full series or individual sessions.

-Buddhist psychology provides a creative and liberating lens for understanding life and its challenges.
-Rather than viewing difficulties as problems to fix, it invites us to explore experience as a dynamic, unfolding process—shaped by perception, reactivity, habit, and awareness.
+Rather than viewing difficulties as problems to fix, Buddhist Psychology invites us to explore experience as a dynamic, unfolding process—shaped by perception, reactivity, habit, and awareness.

-- Buddhist psychology cultivates mindful awareness—the capacity to observe experience with openness and care.
+Buddhist psychology cultivates mindful awareness—the capacity to observe

-- Psychodrama gives that awareness form—allowing us to externalize inner worlds, embody roles, and experiment with new responses.
+Psychodrama gives that awareness form—allowing us to externalize inner

 Together, they create a living practice where insight becomes action, and action deepens insight.